Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 77,300 Shares

 - On Friday, September 3rd, Mark Zuckerberg sold 77,300 shares of Facebook stock.
 The shares were sold at an average price of $375.94, for a total value of $29,060,162.00.

-A number of equities research analysts recently commented on FB shares.
-KeyCorp upped their price objective on Facebook from $414.00 to $420.00 and gave the company an “overweight” rating in a report on Thursday, July 29th.
-Robert W. Baird increased their price target on Facebook from $340.00 to $390.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
-Mizuho increased their price target on Facebook from $400.00 to $450.00 and gave the stock a “buy” rating in a report on Monday, July 26th.
-Zacks Investment Research downgraded Facebook from a “buy” rating to a “hold” rating and set a $409.00 price target for the company. in a report on Tuesday, June 29th.
-Finally, Wells Fargo & Company increased their price target on Facebook from $415.00 to $450.00 and gave the stock an “overweight” rating in a report on Thursday, July 29th.
-One equities research analyst has rated the stock with a sell rating, seven have given a hold rating, thirty-two have issued a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average price target of $403.98.
+A number of brokerages have recently weighed in on FB.
+Cowen boosted their target price on Facebook from $400.00 to $415.00 and gave the stock an “outperform” rating in a research note on Thursday, July 29th.
+Jefferies Financial Group lifted their price target on shares of Facebook from $425.00 to $440.00 and gave the stock a “buy” rating in a report on Friday, September 17th.
+They noted that the move was a valuation call.
+Argus lifted their price target on shares of Facebook from $385.00 to $410.00 and gave the stock a “buy” rating in a report on Wednesday, June 30th.
+KeyCorp lifted their price target on shares of Facebook from $414.00 to $420.00 and gave the stock an “overweight” rating in a report on Thursday, July 29th.
+Finally, Credit Suisse Group lifted their price target on shares of Facebook from $480.00 to $500.00 and gave the stock an “outperform” rating in a report on Thursday, July 29th.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating, thirty-two have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Facebook has a consensus rating of “Buy” and a consensus target price of $404.35.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in FB.
-Baldrige Asset Management LLC bought a new position in shares of Facebook during the second quarter worth approximately $31,000.
-Capital Directions Investment Advisors LLC bought a new position in shares of Facebook during the second quarter worth approximately $31,000.
-Baron Financial Group LLC increased its stake in shares of Facebook by 71.4% during the first quarter.
-Baron Financial Group LLC now owns 120 shares of the social networking company’s stock worth $35,000 after purchasing an additional 50 shares during the period.
-Lion Street Advisors LLC bought a new position in shares of Facebook during the second quarter worth approximately $43,000.
-Finally, True Link Financial Advisors LLC bought a new position in shares of Facebook during the second quarter worth approximately $45,000.
-65.72% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+Bessemer Securities LLC boosted its position in Facebook by 30.4% during the first quarter.
+Bessemer Securities LLC now owns 12,916 shares of the social networking company’s stock valued at $3,804,000 after buying an additional 3,010 shares during the period.
+Woodward Diversified Capital LLC purchased a new stake in Facebook during the second quarter valued at about $2,215,000.
+One Capital Management LLC boosted its position in Facebook by 4.2% during the first quarter.
+One Capital Management LLC now owns 27,200 shares of the social networking company’s stock valued at $8,011,000 after buying an additional 1,089 shares during the period.
+NEXT Financial Group Inc raised its stake in shares of Facebook by 2.6% during the second quarter.
+NEXT Financial Group Inc now owns 19,296 shares of the social networking company’s stock valued at $6,710,000 after acquiring an additional 491 shares during the last quarter.
+Finally, X Square Capital LLC raised its stake in shares of Facebook by 3.9% during the first quarter.
+X Square Capital LLC now owns 16,810 shares of the social networking company’s stock valued at $4,951,000 after acquiring an additional 634 shares during the last quarter.
+Institutional investors and hedge funds own 65.72% of the company’s stock.

 About Facebook